zedddie16/ctvtcntr/README.md

 mayyyy be I will do further stuff and implement something like telegram bot to give me my pc usement data/////

 #### how to use
-you can compile binary, and add ctvtcntr as a service to be reloaded every time system boot.
+you can compile binary, and add ctvtcntr as a service to be loaded every time system boot.
 Here is how you do it:
 Compile binary
 ```sh
 cargo build --release
 ```
-then create ```~/.config/systemd/user/ctvtcntr.service``` with same arguments as in repo, but modify path to actual compiled binary and app_activity.csv file.
+then create ```~/.config/systemd/user/ctvtcntr.service``` with same arguments as in repo, but modify the path to actual compiled binary and app_activity.csv file.

 ```